seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part2-App-Router.md

 Footer
 ```

 The layout never disappears.
+Only the content region (the part represented by `children`) changes. [en.nextjs](https://en.nextjs.im/docs/app)

-Only the content changes.
+This is the core of the “persistent UI tree” idea.

----
+***

 # Understanding `React.ReactNode`